rapid7/insightconnect-plugins/ivanti_security_controls/help.md

 #### Create Patch Group

-This action is used to create a new patch group and add CVEs to it.
+This action is used to create a new patch group with CVEs.

 ##### Input